 Arriving to the Washington, DC area from New York in 1995, Dr. Butler worked at Howard University’s ACTG as the Study Coordinator and Co-Investigator for 4 years.
 She was directly involved in providing HIV education and prevention to Howard University’s allied health students and other health care providers.
 Dr. Butler has extensive knowledge in HIV/AIDS treatment, clinical trials, and patient management as well as developing and implementing educational programs.
 In addition to her HIV/AIDS knowledge, she has been involved with new and investigational medications for patients with diabetes, hypertension, and cardiac disorders.

-Nesreen has served as the PG program coordinator for 6 years fostering an enriching environment for the youth and community members..
-Her management, business, and interpersonal skills have tremendously developed with this new position.
-Also, GapBuster youth have taught her that patience is the key to success and you can never stop learning especially from children.
-Furthermore, Nesreen hopes that being the leader to GapBuster, Inc. will allow her to successfully manage a business and continue to work avidly with the GapBuster youth.
+Nesreen has served as the Director of Youth Programs for 8 years, fostering an enriching environment for the youth and community members.
+Her management, business, and interpersonal skills have tremendously developed with this position.
+GapBuster youth have also taught her that patience is the key to success and you can never stop learning, especially from children.
+Furthermore, Nesreen hopes that being the leader of GapBuster, Inc. will assist her in successfully managing her business, Queen Kush Products, and continue to work avidly with the GapBuster youth.

-Gail Davis supports our administrative work with GapBuster, Inc..
-Gail has decades of professional background after earning a BS focused in Business Administration and a MS in Human Resources Management from University of Maryland University College.
-Gail coordination of our teams and community relations is critical to our ability to provide success to youth and family.
+Gail Davis supports our administrative work with GapBuster, Inc. Gail has decades of professional background after earning a BS focused in Business Administration and an MS in Human Resources Management from the University of Maryland University College.
+Gail’s coordination of our teams and community relations is critical to our ability to provide success to youth and family.
 Gail is an Experienced Real Estate Agent with a demonstrated history of working in the real estate industry.
 Licensed in Maryland and the District of Columbia.
-Skilled in negotiation, traditional sales/short sales, rentals, real estate transactions for owner occupants and investors.
+Skilled in negotiation, traditional sales/short sales, rentals, real estate transactions for owner-occupants and investors.